stavalfi/jstream/packages/docs/docs/parser-syntax.md

 ---
-id: doc1
+id: syntax
-title: Parser
+title: Syntax
-sidebar_label: Parser
+sidebar_label: Syntax
 ---

 _Parser_ can be used as a mathematical tool to generate graphs